NEW YORK – January's global sell-off in stocks has left many small investors more puzzled than panicked — and unsure how to act.

 In the final four months of last year, nearly $100 billion flowed into stock mutual funds in seven big economies tracked by Lipper Inc., a fund data provider.
 The countries are the U.S., which accounted for much of the buying, as well as Japan, Germany, France, the United Kingdom, Canada and South Korea.

-Now, that flood of money might reverse as investors grow more worried.
+Now, that flow of money might reverse as investors grow worried.

 At the start of the year, more than twice as many U.S. investors said they were bullish on stocks than said they were bearish, according to a survey by the American Association of Individual Investors.
-Now, the bears and bulls are neck and neck, with sentiments yo-yoing along with the indexes.
+Now, the bulls and bears are neck and neck, with sentiments yo-yoing along with the indexes.

 "I've lost ... maybe $50,000 in the past week, and I'm not happy about it," says Scott Woodall, 44, of Acworth, Ga.
 "I hate the stock market."

-A sign of the times: The price of gold, considered the ultimate "safe" asset by fearful investors, is up 3.3 percent this year after plunging 28 percent in 2013.
-Investors are also buying U.S Treasury bonds despite Federal Reserve moves to scale back its purchases of them.
-The yield on the benchmark 10-year note, which falls when prices rise, has dropped from 3 percent at the start of the year to 2.7 percent, a big move.
+A sign of the times: The price of gold, considered the ultimate "safe" asset by spooked investors, is up 3.5 percent this year after plunging 28 percent in 2013.
+Investors are also buying U.S Treasury bonds, another refuge in fearful times, despite the Fed decision to scale back its purchases.
+The yield on the benchmark 10-year note, which falls when prices rise, has dropped from 3 percent at the start of the year to 2.65 percent, a big move.

 There were other signs Friday that fear might be spreading.

-In the U.S., the Standard and Poor's 500 index, a broader measure than the Dow, was down 0.5 percent in early trading, on track for a fifth loss in seven trading sessions.
+In the U.S., the Standard and Poor's 500 index, a broader measure than the Dow, was down 0.7 percent, a fifth loss in seven trading sessions.
 That said, the index is well shy of a correction.
-It is down 3.4 percent from its record close on Jan.
-15,
+It is down 3.6 percent from its record close on Jan.
+15.

-Stocks in Germany were also falling on Friday, with the country's DAX index down 0.5 percent, despite a strong economy and a low unemployment rate.
+Stocks in Germany also fell Friday, helping to push the country's DAX index down nearly 3 percent in January, despite a strong economy and a low unemployment rate.

 So far, some small investors seem willing to ride out the storm, though they don't sound too happy.